2 Days Wine Focused Year-round

 Cross the Loire — Bourgueil Comparison

-Drive 25 minutes north across the Loire to Bourgueil, Chinon's neighbor and friendly rival.
-Bourgueil also makes Cabernet Franc, but the terroir is different — sandier soils produce wines with more obvious fruit and softer tannins compared to Chinon's structure.
+Drive about 25 minutes north across the Loire to Bourgueil, Chinon's neighbour and friendly rival.
+Bourgueil also makes Cabernet Franc, but the terroir is different: sandier soils tend to produce wines with more obvious fruit and softer tannins compared with Chinon's structure.

 Bourgueil Tasting